 school districts maintaining grades K to 8 times a qualifying rate of

-.06%; and in unit districts maintaining grades K to 12, including optional elementary unit districts and combined high school - unit districts, times a qualifying
+.06%; and in unit districts maintaining grades K to 12, including partial elementary unit districts formed pursuant to Article 11E, times a qualifying

-of the cost to transport eligible pupils, a school district shall have a
+of the cost to transport eligible pupils, a school district or partial elementary unit district formed pursuant to Article 11E shall have a

 does not have a .12% Transportation Fund tax rate, the amount of its

 claim in excess of 4/5 of the cost of transporting pupils shall be